Rothamsted/genelist-api/README.md

 ## Execution

 ### 1.Downloading the repository
-Clone this repository with the GitHub URL using either Git or a Git GUI.
-The user should obtain a directory named gwas-gene-discovery containing identical contents to the GitHub repository.
+Clone or download this repository using the green "Clone or Download" button.
 To clone this repository via git (command-line), simple execute the following:

 ``` git clone https://github.com/Rothamsted/genelist-api.git```